-- Using the Drag-and-Drop Method (see EcoStruxure Machine Expert, Programming Guide) - Using the Contextual Menu or Plus Button (see EcoStruxure Machine Expert, Programming Guide)
+- Using the Drag-and-Drop Method - Using the Contextual Menu or Plus Button

 Optional I/O Expansion Modules

 Presentation

 I/O expansion modules can be marked as optional in the configuration.
 The Optional module feature provides a more flexible configuration by the acceptance of the definition of modules that are not physically attached to the controller.
 Therefore, a single application can support multiple physical configurations of I/O expansion modules, allowing a greater degree of scalability without the necessity of maintaining multiple application files for the same application.